perplexityjeff/PowerShell-Troll/README.md

 # PowerShell-Troll
 A PowerShell module that contains different functions that can be used for pranking your fellow co-worker or anyone else for that matter.
 Keep in mind that this is a very simply module and not alot of time was spend making all of them as good or well documented at all.

-All of the functions can either be copy pasted in a PSSession or import the module on the victim PC.
+The functions can either be copy pasted in a PSSession or import the module on the victim PC.
+Keep in mind that some functions require an interactive desktop instead of just a PSSession.

 All of the functions are designed for a laugh and not destruction.
 The functions are scraped of the internet by various sources or transformed into functions by me.

 I am not responsible for any damage caused.